Meillaya/meillaya/README.md

 - 🏫 I’m a recent Computer Science Graduate (BASc.) from McMaster University and I'm currently looking for full time positions or internship positions in Software Engineering!

-- 💻: Currently working on building a Lox interpreter in Rust from scratch and a Compiler for C.
+- 💻: Currently working on building a Lox interpreter in Rust and a Compiler for C.

 - ⚡: Personal website -> [Portfolio](https://requios.vercel.app/)